How do you increase recycling and lower costs?

 The number of communities and cities using single-stream recycling has reportedly increased from 20 to 64 percent between 2005 and 2010.
 New York City is the latest to announce that its residential properties will switch to single-stream recycling by 2020.

 While single-stream recycling may lead to more participation and more recyclables being COLLECTED, the amount of materials being DIVERTED from the landfill and recycled may actually be lower.
+The reason for this affects ALL our recycling efforts, single stream and beyond.

 Quality Vs. Convenience